-A. Synthetic Image
+4.1 Synthetic Image

 In this experiment, we rendered an input image of a scene consisting of multiple objects with a relatively large roughness value using RADIANCE [24].
-Figure 4(a) shows the input image.
-From the specular reflection image (Figure 4(b)), we computed the illumination sphere (Figure 5(a)) as discussed in Section III.A.
-Then, we normalized the illumination sphere (Equation (12)) and approximated it with a finite mixture of vMF distributions while varying the number DRAFT

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE of components as explained in Sections III.B and III.C.
-Figure 6 shows the effects of decreasing the number of mixture components.
+Fig. 4a shows the input image.
+From the specular reflection image (Fig. 4b), we computed the illumination sphere (Fig. 5a), as discussed in Section 3.1.
+Then, we normalized the illumination sphere ((12)) and approximated it with a finite mixture of vMF distributions while varying the number of components, as explained in Sections 3.2 and 3.3.
+Fig. 6 shows the effects of decreasing the number of mixture components.
 The vertical axis represents the value of the Student's t-distribution.
 The horizontal axis represents the setting number (K) of mixture components.
-In Figure 6, at the correct number of components K = 4 $(i = \tilde{K} + 1 - K = 2)$, the two criteria $\overline{t}i < \overline{t}{i,a}$ and $\overline{t}{i+1} > \overline{t}{i+1,a}$ are simultaneously satisfied and thus the number of light sources can be determined as 4.
-Figure 5(b) shows the illumination sphere approximated with a mixture of vMF distributions for the estimated number of components.
-The synthetic image in Figure 7 was generated using the estimated parameters.
-The directions and intensities of light sources are tabulated in Table I. The estimate of the roughness parameter σ is 0.185.
-Since RADIANCE uses the Ward reflection model [36], the estimated roughness parameter cannot be directly compared to the ground truth value.
+In Fig. 6, at the correct number of components K=4 (i=K+1-K=2), the two criteria $\overline{t}i < \overline{t}{i,a}$ and $ar{t}{i+1} > ar{t}{i+1,a}$ are simultaneously satisfied and, thus, the number of light sources can be determined as 4.
+Fig. 5b shows the illumination sphere approximated with a mixture of vMF distributions for the estimated number of components.
+The synthetic image in Fig. 7 was generated using the estimated parameters.
+The directions and intensities of light sources are tabulated in Table 1.
+The estimate of the roughness parameter σ is 0.185.
+Since RADIANCE uses the Ward reflection model [36], the estimated roughness parameter cannot be directly compared to the ground-truth value.
 Nevertheless, the light sources including their directions and intensities are recovered accurately, which in turn indicates that the roughness parameter is also estimated accurately.
-Figure 8 shows ground truth images and synthetic images rendered under novel lighting conditions in which only one light source of the four is turned on in each pair.
-We can see that the target objects and their shadows cast on the table are rendered correctly.
-As a result, even with such a relatively large roughness, we are able to estimate how each light source separately contributes to the original scene appearance.
+Fig. 8 shows ground truth images and synthetic images rendered under novel lighting conditions in which only one light source of the four is turned on in each pair.
+We can see that the target objects and their shadows cast on the table are